-Equity price risk is the risk that the fair value of equity investments and other holdings and equities sold short and derivative liabilities will vary as a result of changes in the market prices of the holdings.
+Equity price risk is the risk that the fair value of equity investments and other holdings and equities sold short and derivatives will vary as a result of changes in the market prices of the holdings.
 The majority of the Company's equity investments and other holdings and all of the equities sold short are based on quoted market prices as at the consolidated statement of financial position date.
-Changes in the market price of quoted securities may be related to a change in the financial outlook of the investee entities or due to the market in general.
+Changes in the market price of quoted securities and derivatives may be related to a change in the financial outlook of the investee entities or due to the market in general.
 Where non-monetary financial instruments - for example, equity securities - are denominated in currencies other than the US dollar, the price, initially expressed in a foreign currency and then converted into US dollars, will also fluctuate because of changes in foreign exchange rates.

 Equities sold short represent obligations of the Company to make future delivery of specific securities and create an obligation to purchase the security at market prices prevailing at the later delivery date.
 This creates the risk that the company's ultimate obligation to satisfy the delivery requirements will exceed the amount of the proceeds initially received or the liability recorded in the consolidated financial statements.
+In addition the Company has entered into derivative financial instruments which have a notional value greater than their fair value which is recorded in the financial statements.
+This creates a risk that the Company could settle these instruments at a value greater or less than the amount that they have been recorded in the financial statements.

-The Company's equity investments and other holdings have a downside risk limited to their carrying value, while the risk of equities sold short and derivative liabilities is open-ended.
-The Company is subject to commercial margin requirements which act as a barrier to the open-ended risks of the equities sold short and derivative liabilities.
-The Company closely monitors both its equity investments and other holdings and its equities sold short and derivative liabilities.
+The Company's equity investments and other holdings have a downside risk limited to their carrying value, while the risk of equities sold short and derivatives is open-ended.
+The Company is subject to commercial margin requirements which act as a barrier to the open-ended risks of the equities sold short and derivatives.
+The Company closely monitors both its equity investments and other holdings and its equities sold short and derivatives.

-The impact of a 30% change in the market prices of the Company's equity holdings with quoted value, equities sold short and derivative liabilities as at March 31, 2016 would be as follows (in thousands):
+The impact of a 30% change in the market prices of the Company's equity holdings with quoted value and derivatives, equities sold short and derivative liabilities as at March 31, 2017 would be as follows (in thousands):